Morozov-5F/stm32-zigbee-sniffer/README.md

 In this repo you can find a library to work with MRF24J40 module.
 This library is designed only for sniffing purposes and I have no guaranties that it will work in other conditions.

-**Note:** You can documentation in [docs folder](https://github.com/Morozov-5F/stm32-zigbee-sniffer/tree/master/docs) of this repository
+**Note:** You can find documentation in [docs folder](https://github.com/Morozov-5F/stm32-zigbee-sniffer/tree/master/docs) of this repository

 ### Indication